vld375/lwocrypt-provider/README.md

 ### Size optimizations

-In order to reduce the size of the oqsprovider, it is possible to limit the number of algorithms supported, e.g., to the set of NIST standardized algorithms.
-This is facilitated by setting the `liboqs` build option `-DOQS_ALGS_ENABLED=STD`.
+In order to reduce the size of the lwocryptprovider, it is possible to limit the number of algorithms supported, e.g., to the set of NIST standardized algorithms.
+This is facilitated by setting the `liblwocrypt` build option `-DLWOCRYPT_ALGS_ENABLED=STD`.

-Another option to reduce the size of `oqsprovider` is to have it rely on a separate installation of `liboqs` (as a shared library).
+Another option to reduce the size of `lwocryptprovider` is to have it rely on a separate installation of `liblwocrypt` (as a shared library).
 For such deployment be sure to specify the standard [BUILD_SHARED_LIBS](https://cmake.org/cmake/help/latest/variable/BUILD_SHARED_LIBS.html) option of `cmake`.